nicholasbishop/sate/README.md

 # sate

+**This tool is no longer under active development.
+If you are interested in taking over or repurposing the name on crates.io, feel free to contact me: nbishop@nbishop.net**

 `sate` is a simple replacement for some of what`make` can do. `sate` focuses on task automation rather than building.
 By default `sate` looks for a file called `.satefile` (and searches upwards through